2023 Staff Engagement Survey Timeline

 - Newly hired staff who have tenure of less than 3 months at the time of the survey launch are not invited, but will be invited to the following year's survey.

 Gallup administers the UCSF Staff Engagement Survey according to strict confidentiality policies.
 At no time will Gallup share data with UCSF in a way that would directly connect you to your responses.
-Gallup NEVER shares individual respondent-level data with UCSF, not even with senior leaders or managers -- all results are reported at the team level, aggregated in groups of 5 or more respondents.
+Gallup NEVER shares individual respondent-level data with UCSF, not even with senior leaders or managers -- all results are reported at the team level, aggregated in groups of 5 or more respondents and reported to UCSF exactly as written.

 Gallup Access is your staff engagement portal for: